narendrasss/v2/content/posts/object-literals.md

 ---
-title: Object Literal vs. Switch Statements
-tagline: A different way of writing switch statements.
 date: 2019-06-23
 private: false
+tagline: A different way of writing switch statements.
+title: Object Literals vs. Switches
+topic: Javascript
 ---

 A **switch** statement gives us an easy way to do different things depending on the value of something: